Heir Foundation Initiative

 In 2013, with two of her industry colleagues, she founded National Association of Wedding Professionals; an association promoting professionalism and integrity within the UK Wedding Industry.
 The association has gone from strength to strength, boasting a high calibre membership and starting to be regarded as a benchmark for professionalism within the UK industry.

 Siobhan now spends some of her time guest lecturing to Event Course/Degree students at various colleges and universities in London.

 Siobhan says ‘I am thrilled to be a trustee for the Heir Foundation.
-I have known Maresce for 10 years and have always been impressed by her philanthropic nature and quest to help people through her talent.
+I have known Maresce for over 10 years and have always been impressed by her philanthropic nature and quest to help people through her talent.

 I think the Heir Foundation will provide the perfect platform for these girls and women of the tea picking plantations to further their education, develop skills and create an exciting future for themselves.
 It’s about developing a skill that will benefit their society, and at the same time, give them an income and purpose.

 It’s not about trying to change the culture or their way of life, it’s about improving it and embracing something that is important to them.

 I am involved with the education programme and have written the business modules to help these women with the day to day running of a business (whether it be a school, sole trader or salon).
 It is important that they are confident with clients, know how to present themselves with confidence and understand the minutiae of the business they will be a part of.

 I think the Heir Foundation offers so much opportunity for them; on completion of their training, they can decide to be mobile hair and make-up artist, teach at the Foundation or work within the salons we hope to eventually open once we have sufficient graduates.

 I feel so blessed to enjoy my career and work, I have found something that I love doing and fulfills me.
 I want that for these girls.